 Today's Peruvian Paso horse is the result of 400-plus years of highly selective breeding.
 The breed is said to combine qualities that may be considered "contradictory."
 He is very high-spirited - though easy to handle while loose and relaxed in his movements.
 He has sparkling, brilliant action in the forelegs - yet he is extremely smooth and sure-footed.
 He has a refined appearance - yet he is powerful.
 This has been accomplished due to the intelligence, love, and devotion of innumerable breeders (many anonymous).
 Their arduous and silent work has made the Peruvian Paso horse one of the country's greatest treasures and a unifying source for its people.

-“I do not think there is a Peruvian alive, nor will there ever be, that can beat a Thoroughbred at the mile, an Arabian at fifty miles or hold a 1200 pound steer like a Quarter Horse.
+“I do not think there is a Peruvian alive, nor will there ever be, that can beat a Thoroughbred at the mile, an Arabian at fifty miles or hold a 1200-pound steer like a Quarter Horse.
 Nor do I think there will ever be a better trail horse than the Peruvian.
-Sure-footed, safe, agile, smooth, willing and alert, their future is bright if we will prove to the world this IS a first-class trail horse.”
+Sure-footed, safe, agile, smooth, willing and alert, their future is bright if we prove this IS a first-class trail horse to the world.”

 - Julie Suhr

 Equestrian Legend Julie Suhr has broken records in Endurance competitions.
-Since her first ride in the world-renown 100 mile Tevis Cup (on a Peruvian Paso mare!), Julie has completed twenty-two times out of twenty-nine starts.
-The one hundred mile, one day Tevis Cup Ride is recognized as the toughest endurance course on earth.
+Since her first ride in the world-renown 100-mile Tevis Cup (on a Peruvian Paso mare), Julie has completed twenty-two times out of twenty-nine starts.
+The one-hundred-mile, one-day Tevis Cup Ride is recognized as the most challenging endurance course on earth.

 Elegance, nobility, resistance, tradition and silent ambassador.